breck7/scrollsdk/readme.md

 Tree Notation Libraries in Other Languages
 ------------------------------------------

-If you build a Tree Notation library in another language, let us know and we'll add a link.
+If you build a Tree Notation library/SDK in another language, let us know and we'll add a link.

 If you are working on a Tree Notation library in a new host language, feel free to post an issue or ask for help in the [TreeNotation subreddit](https://www.reddit.com/r/treenotation/).